Fast Facts about the Transition

 Are there other (arch)dioceses in the United States that are awaiting a bishop?

-Yes, as of this writing there are six (arch)dioceses without a bishop.
+Yes, as of this writing there are two (arch)dioceses without a bishop.

 ▪︎ Nashville, Tennessee